Bad Cameo

-Bad Cameo is a collaborative studio album by English singer and producer James Blake and American rapper Lil Yachty.
+Bad Cameo is a collaborative studio album by English singer-songwriter and producer James Blake and American rapper Lil Yachty.
 It was released on June 28, 2024, by Quality Control Music, Motown, and Republic Records.
 The album is Blake's seventh and Yachty's sixth.

 Background and promotion

 Blake and Yachty were first connected by their mutual friend Cam Hicks.
 Yachty had previously messaged Blake via Instagram in 2020 to praise his album Assume Form; Blake said he never saw the message, though he did say he'd "been a fan of Yachty for years.
 And when I heard his last record [Let's Start Here], I was like, this is really a turn.
 Not many artists are brave enough to do something that’s kind of opposite of the last thing they did."

 A photo of Blake and Yachty together in a recording studio was posted in March 2023.
 In July, Blake hosted a series of DJ concerts called CMYK; Yachty appeared at one show, and Blake debuted a song with Yachty at another.
 The CMYK series was later expanded to CMYK Group, including the concerts, a production house, and a record label, with Bad Cameo being one of CMYK Group's first projects.

 Yachty first teased the album on February 13, 2024, with a video he posted to Instagram where he said "I think James has worked with a quite substantial amount of hip hop artists.
 But this project is so left for both of us.
 Then, aside from the one picture that James posted, which he doesn't have many followers actually, I don't think people know that we know each other exist.
 So they're just going to be like 'What the f*ck?
 When did they do this?'"